CannerCMS/docs.canner.io/docs/start-quick-3commands.md

 ## 4. Next Step

-You can follow the instruction below to configurate your CMS.
+You can follow the instructions below to configurate your CMS.

 - [Understand the schemas](schema-overview.md)
 - [Change the data source](data-source-overview)